Our Quality Improvement and Innovation team takes care of policy, practice and processes for continual improvement.

 Accessing your health information

-If you have been a patient of ours, you have a right to request access to any personal health information that we hold and which is readily retrievable.
+If you have been a patient of ours and/or have contacted our Clinical Communications Centre, you have a right to request access to any personal health information that we hold and which is readily retrievable.

 To apply for your information to be released to you, download and complete the Patient Health Information Form with appropriate documents attached as stated in the checklist.